jbpoline/Bic_day/bic/talk.rst

 Why ?
 --------------

-* We make fewer mistakes
+* To make fewer mistakes
-* We work more efficiently
+* To work more efficiently
-* We think more clearly - enabling us to develop new ideas
+* To think more clearly - enabling to develop new ideas
-* We collaborate better (and more efficiently)
+* To collaborate better (and more efficiently)
-* We allow others to build on our work
+* To allow others to build on our work

 Mistakes
 --------------------